-- 1. Keep safety signs clean and legible at all times. - 2.
+- 1. Always keep safety signs clean and legible. - 2.
 Replace safety signs that are missing or have become illegible. - 3.
 Replaced parts that displayed a safety sign should also display the current sign. - 4.
 Safety signs are available from your dealer.